Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 1. Rust Tough® Krylon Paints

-They fitted each product with anti-rust technology to help maximize metal protection, keeping away the damaging effects of outdoor environments.
+They fitted each product with anti-rust technology to help maximize metal protection, avoiding the damaging effects of outdoor environments.

 2. Krylon Fusion All-In-One®